py2ai/py2ai.github.io/_posts/2026-02-23-Building-Intelligent-Pong-Game-with-Pygame.md

 ---
-description: In this tutorial, we'll build a complete Pong game using Pygame with intelligent rule-based AI opponents.
-The game features two modes: Player vs Machine and Machine vs Machine, with sophisticated ball prediction algorithms and multiple difficulty levels.
+description: In this tutorial, we'll build a complete Pong game using Pygame with intelligent AI opponents.
 featured-img: 2026-feb-pong-game/2026-feb-pong-game
 keywords:
 - Pong game